SidonTheTroll/Erstes-Jahr/Biology/misc-notes/MiscNotes.md

 - This is the "energy range" of sunlight that plants use to convert carbon dioxide and water into sugars and oxygen through photosynthesis.
 - PAR is like the perfect recipe of light for plants, providing the energy they need to thrive and grow.

+# Circulatory System

+## Fainting while Standing

+While standing for a long time, the blood is redirected into the legs instead of brain for being stable.
+But prolonged stillness reduces the minimal amount of blood required for the brain to be active.
+That's why a person faints while standing for long time without any activity.

+This can be prevented by periodically doing some activity to improve the circulation.
+If the situation says otherwise, then move the toes inside the shoes.